LiftnLearn/gap/JSON_COMPILER_README.md

 ##How to use
 The JSON compiler can be used by passing a file name and function to be compiled to the "JSON_CompileFunc"-function.
-The third argument is in most cases irrelevant.
+The third argument has no function, but has to be a string and is there for conforming with the signature of the original CompileFunc for C code.

     JSON_CompileFunc(tempFileName, func, "");